elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-20-cs3103-lecture-10-multimedia-protocols-and-sip-for-voip.md

 > This is for crossing to another protocol, but the router needs to have this installed already

 # SDP: Session description protocol
-- Indetended for describing multimedia session for the purpose of session announcement session ivnitation and other forms of multimedia session initiation
+- Intended for describing multimedia session for the purpose of session announcement session ivnitation and other forms of multimedia session initiation

 Includes:
 - Types of media